NFL Studio Host

 Berman regularly hosted SportsCenter in ESPN’s first 11 years, culminating in the network’s first SportCenter Emmy Award in 1990.
 Berman established his craft working the overnight shift during ESPN’s first four years, often teaming with his good friend, the late Tom Mees.
 Berman also appears on ESPN Radio during the football and baseball seasons.

 “I want to be George Brett, Cal Ripken, the late Tony Gwynn and the late Walter Payton.
 I want to retire with the team I came in with.
 Once I go anywhere else, I’m a mercenary.
 I’m so proud to be one of the folks who helped lay the foundation here.”
-To that end, Berman signed a multi-year extension in January 2017.
-At the conclusion of the deal, Berman will have worked for ESPN for over 40 years.
+To that end, Berman has signed multi-year extensions in January 2017 and May 2021.

-Shortly after the company announced Berman’s new role, ESPN aired a one-hour special – Chris Berman: He Did Go All The Way – to celebrate his myriad achievements and highlight the grand imprint he has had at ESPN, throughout the media industry and among sports fans all over the world.
+Shortly after the company announced Berman’s current role in 2017, ESPN aired a one-hour special – Chris Berman: He Did Go All The Way – to celebrate his myriad achievements and highlight the grand imprint he has had at ESPN, throughout the media industry and among sports fans all over the world.

-Berman’s new role keeps him as a strong presence on ESPN’s NFL coverage.
-He hosts NFL PrimeTime from the field immediately following the Super Bowl as well as NFL PrimeTime on Championship Sunday, provides Monday Night Countdown with weekly historical features on MNF (“Boomer’s Vault”) and files interviews and features for Sunday NFL Countdown.
-Additionally, Berman continues to do play-by-play of MLB divisional playoffs on ESPN Radio, something he’s done since 2009.
+Berman’s role keeps him as a strong presence on ESPN’s NFL coverage.
+He hosts NFL PrimeTime on ESPN+ and “The Fastest Three Minutes” during Monday Night Football halftimes.
+Berman also provides Monday Night Countdown with weekly features called “Boomer’s Vault”.
+For the first three seasons (2017-19), features were historical in nature.
+In 2019, Berman selected and counted down his top 50 plays of all-time in celebration of the NFL’s 100th season.
+Since 2020, “Boomer’s Vault” highlights Sunday’s Best.
+Berman files interviews and features for Sunday NFL Countdown too.
+Additionally, he continues to do play-by-play of MLB divisional playoffs on ESPN Radio, something he’s done since 2009.
 Berman also takes part in the ESPYS and other assignments of note.

 In addition to the NSSA Awards, Berman was honored in 1990, 1992, 1994 and 1996 with CableACE Awards as cable’s best sports host.
 Also, he was part of the SportsCenter team that won the CableACE in 1990.
 In 1995, 1996 and 1997, Berman was named “Sportscaster of the Year” in the Studio Host category by the American Sportscasters Association.
 The Cable Guide readers voted him “Best Cable Sportscaster” in 1987, 1988 and 1990; TV Guide chose him as one of the “Top Stars of the 90s”; People magazine named him one of “TV’s Most Fascinating Stars” of 1997; and he was profiled by 60 Minutes Sports in 2013.
 He has also received 11 Emmy nominations as best sports host in 1990, 1991, 1993, 1994, 1995, 1996, 1998, 1999, 2001, 2008 and 2010.
 Berman was named in 2008 to the CableFAX Hall of Fame as a member of the inaugural class of inductees.
 In 1992, the syndicated “NFL Pre-Season Special” surveyed NFL players on their favorite football commentator and 43 percent, an overwhelming majority, selected Berman.
 He was also listed on The Sporting News’ Top 100 Most Powerful People in Sports in 1995 and 2005.
 In 2005, the readers of SI for Kids chose Berman second as most favorite sportscaster, behind only John Madden.